SumoLogic/sumologic-kubernetes-collection/deploy/docs/existingPrometheusDoc.md

 # How to install if you have an existing Prometheus operator

+__NOTE__: The Sumo Logic Kubernetes collection process does not support collecting metrics from when scaling Prometheus replicas.
+If you are running multiple Prometheus replicas, please follow our [Side-by-Side](SideBySidePrometheus.md) instructions.

 <!-- TOC -->

 - [Install Fluentd, Fluent-bit, and Falco](#install-fluentd-fluent-bit-and-falco)